 Community Program Partner

-The Technology for Independent Living Program acts as one part of the rehabilitation team for a person living with a high level physical disability.
-Not only do we work closely with our clients, but we also work closely with GF Strong Rehabilitation Centre, community health centres, and similar agencies throughout the province, to provide the best services available to our clients.
+The Technology For Independent Living Program acts as one part of the rehabilitation team for a person living with a high level physical disability.
+Not only do we work closely with our members, but we also work closely with GF Strong Rehabilitation Centre, community health centres, and similar agencies throughout the province, to provide the best services available to our members.

-We are especially proud of the BCITS Peer Support Group.
-They are a diverse group of clients, using both programs provided by BCITS, the Technology for Independent Living Program, and the Provincial Respiratory Outreach Program.
+We are especially proud of the Technology For Living Peer Support Group.
+They are a diverse group of members, using both programs provided by Technology For Living, the Technology For Independent Living Program, and the Provincial Respiratory Outreach Program.
 These are peers who know what it’s like to live with a ventilator, transition from an institution to the community, and live with a disability.
 To contact the Peer Support Group, please email us or call us toll-free at 1-866-326-1245.